skrisshnaswamy/mnemosyne/math -> machine/PID Controller.md

 Like when you're driving and a curve is coming on ahead.
 So you can slow down.
 But the goal isn't to slow down per se, but to adjust safely - or rather smoothen the ride (have better control).

 So going back to the definition.
 We said derivative is the rate of change.
 But rate of change of what exactly?
 The **Derivative Controller** measures the _rate of change of the error / variation_.
+The derivative component is like a dampener or a brake.
+It helps to smooth out the controller's response and prevents the kind of wild oscillations you were talking about earlier.
+It measures the **rate of change of the error**.
 	If the rate is decreasing rapidly, it means you're going to overshoot, so slow down If the rate of change is increasing rapidly, then it means you already retreating away the target, so push harder.